Skip to content

 }

-It is possible to chain multiple else if-s and every one has it’s contents and conditions.
+It is possible to chain multiple else if statements.
+Each of them has its contents and conditions.
+Remember to expect all the:

 ⚠️ Implementation